argmaxinc/DiffusionKit/README.md

   <summary> Click to expand </summary>

 [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium) requires users to accept the terms before downloading the checkpoint.

+[FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) also requires users to accept the terms before downloading the checkpoint.

 Once you accept the terms, sign in with your Hugging Face hub READ token as below:
 > [!IMPORTANT]
 > If using a fine-grained token, it is also necessary to [edit permissions](https://huggingface.co/settings/tokens) to allow `Read access to contents of all public gated repos you can access`